fitnr/convertdate/README.md

 The convertdate package was originally developed as "[Python Date Utils](http://sourceforge.net/projects/pythondateutil/)" by Phil Schwartz.
-It had been significantly updated and expanded.
+It has been significantly updated and expanded.

 [Consult the complete docs for detailed usage info](https://convertdate.readthedocs.io/).